Learn from FuseBase professionals and select software that work best for your projectBook a demo

 There are many document management software available today.
 Here are three of the best in the market right now.

-You can use Nimbus Platform as it offers all the essential features you need for a business document management system, whether you’re a small company or a large enterprise.
+You can use FuseBase as it offers all the essential features you need for a business document management system, whether you’re a small company or a large enterprise.
 These features include:

 - Easy to use.
-Create documents, notes, and wikis using Nimbus Note.
+Create documents, notes, and wikis using FuseBase.
 You can create super documents by adding information in many formats, including text, images, video and audio files, PDFs, and other attachments.

 - Clear structure.
 Use nested folders and sub-folders to organize your documents.
 Use tags and set favorites to gain quick access to your commonly used documents.
 Create workspaces to categorize how you want to structure your information.
 You can create links between notes using @-mentions.